 Illinois State's 33-19 record in 2012 was highlighted by a ten-game winning streak, a complete six-game sweep of the Russ Matt Central Florida Invitational and Kingston's 100th career victory as head coach.
 The winning streak matched the longest winning streak ISU baseball has had since 1984, and just one victory shy of the all-time win streak set in 1976.
 Kingston's 100th career victory came in opening round action of the 2012 Missouri Valley Conference Championship when ISU defeated Evansville, 10-3, in Springfield, Mo.
 Closer Kenny Long was selected by the Houston Astros in the 22nd round of the Major League Baseball First-Year Player Draft, marking three-consecutive seasons in which a Redbird was selected in the MLB draft.

-During his second season at ISU, Kingston not only guided Illinois State to its highest single-season wins-total in school history, but he also coached seven players onto the 2011 All-MVC team.
+During his second season at ISU, Kingston not only guided Illinois State to a then-record single-season wins-total, but he also coached seven players onto the 2011 All-MVC team.
 The Redbirds finished the season with a 36-18 record, a third-place MVC finish and a marquee victory at Miami, the school he was an assistant at when the Hurricanes won the 2001 College World Series.

 The most successful first-year head coach in ISU baseball history, Kingston coached the 2010 Redbirds to their first-ever share of the MVC regular-season championship, their first State Farm MVC Tournament title since 1994 and their first NCAA Tournament game win since 1976.